leanjunio/roster-challenge-api-and-ui/README.md

 - A link to your GitHub code repository (or silmilar) that allows us to view and download the code
 - Instructions on how to run the code locally
-- A link to your app which is hosted (using AWS< Azure, GCP, or similar)
+- A link to your app which is hosted (using AWS, Azure, GCP, or similar)

 ## Good luck, and have fun!